 For smooth, nonnegative potentials of compact support, the local energy

 obeys

-Indeed, Vainberg showed \eqref{compact support case} for compactly supported perturbations of the Laplacian satisfying the so called Generalized Huygens Principle (defined in \cite{vo04c}).
-From a propagation of singularities result of Melrose and Sj\"ostrand \cite{mesj78, mesj82}, the Generalized Huygens Principle holds for a large class of the so called nontrapping pertubations of Laplacian, which includes smooth, nonnegative potentials compact support.
-The study of energy decay for nontrapping perturbations has a long history, going back to the works of Lax, Morawetz, and Phillips \cite{lmp63, mo66, mo75}.
+Indeed, Vainberg \cite{va75} showed \eqref{compact support case} for compactly supported perturbations of the Laplacian satisfying the so-called Generalized Huygens Principle (as defined in \cite{vo04c}).
+A result of Melrose and Sjöstrand on the propagation of singularities \cite{mesj78, mesj82} implies that this principle holds for a broad class of nontrapping perturbations of the Laplacian, which includes smooth, nonnegative, compactly supported potentials.
+The study of energy decay for nontrapping perturbations has a long history, tracing back to the works of Lax, Morawetz, and Phillips \cite{lmp63, mo66, mo75}.